Comparing causal parameters with many treatments and positivity violations: Data analysis: provider profiling

 Figure~\ref{fig:results} presents the main results.
-Each panel corresponds to one of the five intervention types described, with the x-axis indicating the targeted provider.
-For example, the top-left point shows the effect of a multiplicative shift with $\delta = 0.9$ targeting provider \texttt{I} (the provider IDs are anonymized).
+The x-axis indicates the targeted provider.
+For example, the left-most point shows the effect of a smooth trimmed treatment-specific intervention targeting provider \texttt{I} (the provider IDs are anonymized).
 The black point and whiskers represent the point estimate and 95\% pointwise confidence interval.
 The red horizontal line indicates the observed average with no intervention.

-Figure~\ref{fig:results} shows minimal variation in provider performance once statistical uncertainty is accounted for, as indicated by the overlapping pointwise confidence intervals, including those for the trimmed TSMs.
-For more extreme shifts, such as the trimmed TSMs, some variation is observed in the point estimates: if all trimmed patients attended provider \texttt{VI}, we estimate the 30-day readmission rate would be 0.269, while if they attended provider \texttt{VIII}, we estimate the rate would be 0.300.
+Figure~\ref{fig:results} shows minimal variation in provider performance once statistical uncertainty is accounted for, as indicated by the overlapping pointwise confidence intervals, although there is some variation in the point estimates: we estimate provider \texttt{VI} has the lowest counterfactual 30-day readmission rate, at 0.269, while provider \texttt{VIII} has the highest counterfactual readmission estimate, at 0.300.
 To better understand whether provider \texttt{VIII} was markedly worse than other providers, we also estimated and constructed confidence intervals for the difference between its performance and the performance of the other providers.
 Those results are presented in Table~\ref{tab:differences}.
-The table shows two 95\% confidence intervals do not intersect zero, for providers \texttt{II} and \texttt{VI}.
+The table shows two 95\% confidence intervals do not include zero, for providers \texttt{II} and \texttt{VI}.
 This indicates there is a statistically significant difference between the readmission rate at these providers and the readmission rate at provider \texttt{VIII}.
 These results exhibit narrower confidence intervals than we might have anticipated from Figure~\ref{fig:results} because there is a high positive correlation between estimates for each provider, and therefore the standard error of the estimator for the difference in readmission rates can be smaller than the standard errors for estimating each readmission rate separately.